 Average reviewers ratings: 77.0

-11. How the Promotion Campaign Can Raise Awareness of the Open Access among Academics: The Case at the School of Economics and Business, University of Ljubljana
+11. An Increased Use of the Institutional Repository by Researchers from 7% to 45%: Lessons from the Open Access Campaign at the School of Economics and Business, University of Ljubljana.

 Organization(s): 1: University of Ljubljana, School of Economics and Business (SEB LU)